Ming dynasty literature: Zaju, theatre of the North

 Zaju continued to be popular among playwrights despite its compact structure of only four acts (compared to the several dozen acts of a chuanqi).
 Approximately 200 playwrights wrote around 500 zaju plays, although only a third of them remain today.
 The form of zaju was influenced by southern theatre, leading to a potential increase in the number of acts and the use of multiple actors singing in the same play.
 Additionally, southern and northern musical styles were combined.
 Jia Zhongming (around 1343–1422), a prominent author during the end of the Yuan and beginning of the Ming dynasties, was responsible for introducing these changes.
-As a result, the themes of zaju plays shifted away from reality and towards the fantastical and religious.
+The themes of zaju plays shifted away from reality and towards the fantastical and religious.
 While this may have resulted in less originality, the plays became more refined in terms of literary style.

-Two members of the imperial family, Zhu Quan (1378–1448) and Zhu Youdun (1379–1439), played significant roles in the Ming zaju period.
+Two members of the imperial family, Zhu Quan and Zhu Youdun, played significant roles in the Ming zaju period.
 Zhu Quan was known for his work, the Catalogue of Correct Pronunciations of Supreme Harmony (Taihezhengyinpu, 1398), which focuses on the prosodic and phonological rules of Yuan zaju.
 Meanwhile, Zhu Youdun claimed to be the successor of Guan Hanqing and incorporated some of his themes into his plays.
 Many of his works revolve around love stories involving courtesans.
 He also wrote two plays about the brigands of the Mount Liang, which later served as inspiration for the famous novel Water Margin.
 These plays are A Leopard Monk (Baozi heshang) and Spurning Riches out of Righteousness (Zhangyi shucai).

 Xu Wei (1521–1593) was a prominent author who wrote the first treatise on southern theatre, Nanci xulu, in which he compares it to northern theatre, zaju.
 He is also known for his five zaju plays, including Four Cries of a Gibbon, which was a collective title for four of his works.
 Xu Wei's plays are known for their eccentric themes, reflecting the personality of their author.
 For instance, two of his plays feature a female protagonist disguised as a man.
 Ci Mulan was based on the story of Mulan, while Girl Graduate tells the tale of a woman who disguises herself as a man to take the examinations.

-Other notable authors in this genre include Kang Hai (1475–1541), Wang Jiusi (1468–1551), Feng Weimin (1511–1578), Ye Xianzu (1566–1641), and Ling Mengchu.
+Other notable authors in this genre include Kang Hai, Wang Jiusi, Feng Weimin (1511–1578), Ye Xianzu (1566–1641), and Ling Mengchu (1580–1644).